Expat tax services for Americans | Filing U.S. taxes from abroad

 You may also be interested in reading how to get your financial set up in the Netherlands

-What we didn’t like about Taxes for Expats
+What we didn’t like about this expat tax service

 I loved having someone else do our taxes.
 Hello, free time!
 But, the reminder emails to submit the information before our Dutch taxes were even due were a bit much.
 I appreciated the due diligence, but once I emailed our rep back and let them know when we expected to have the Dutch papers, he paused the reminders until then.